MikaYeghi/MikaYeghi.github.io/_news/Joining_ACRL.md

 related_posts: false
 ---

-I will join the Advanced Controls Research Laboratory at UIUC!
+I joined the Advanced Controls Research Laboratory at UIUC as a research assistant!